RuthvikReddyGaddam/NeuralNetworksHomeAssignment4/README.md

 1. Why do we divide the attention score by √d in the scaled dot-product attention formula?
 2. How does self-attention help the model understand relationships between words in a sentence?

+#### Result
+1. Printed the attention weight matrix and the output matrix

 ## 4. Sentiment Analysis using HuggingFace Transformers